July 9, 2024

 Techniques

-• Water at the base of the plants to avoid wetting the foliage.
+• Water at the base of the plants to avoid getting the foliage wet.

-• Morning watering is best to allow the plants to dry before evening.
+• Morning watering is best as it lets the plants dry out before the evening.

 Tip: Overwatering is the most common mistake.
-Check soil moisture before watering.
+Check how most the soil is before watering.

 Pruning and Shaping Tips

-Pruning keeps your lavender hedge looking neat and promotes healthy growth.
+Pruning keeps your lavender hedge looking neat and also entourages more healthy growth.

 When to Prune

-• Prune annually after the flowering season, usually in late summer or early fall.
+• Prune annually after the flowering season.
+This will usually be in the late summer or early fall.

 How to Prune

-• Remove spent flowers and cut back about one third of the plant’s height.
+• Remove any dead flowers and cut back about one third of the plant’s height.

-Tip: Light pruning in early spring can also encourage bushier growth.
+Tip: Light pruning in the early spring can also encourage bushier growth (if that’s what you want).

 Fertilization and Soil Care

-Lavender is not a heavy feeder but occasional feeding can support its growth.
+Lavender is not a heavy feeder but occasional feeding can help with its growth.

 Fertilization